fermyon/developer/content/spin/v2/http-trigger.md

 component = "user-manager"
 ```

-A single-segment wildcard uses the syntax `:name`, where `name` is a name that identifies the wildcard.
-Such a wildcard will match only a single segment of a path, and allows further matching on segments beyond it.
-For example, `/users/:userid/edit` matches `/users/1/edit` and `/users/alice/edit`, but does not match `/users`, `/users/1`, or `/users/1/edit/cart`.

-A trailing wildcard uses the syntax `/...` and matches the given route and any route under it.

 ### Routing with an Application `base`

 You can set a base path for the entire application using the optional `[application.trigger.http]` section: